wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 {% include strong-yes.html content="Schools need infrastructure improvement, this is a good way to pay for it." %}

+  - Bonds are a great way to pay for necessary things- they amortize the cost of large projects and take advantage of inflation on the payments over time
+  - This is a reasonably necessary thing

 ### B: Healthcare, Streets, and Shelter Bond
 {% include strong-yes.html content="Vote yes" %}

+  - See prop A

 ### C: Inspector General to Investigate Fraud
+{% include weak-yes.html content="Vote yes" %}

 ### D: Limit City to 64 Commissions
 {% include weak-yes.html content="Tough one, but I am not letting perfect be the enemy of good." %}